 Total Lightning Operational Uses: Severe Weather: This is a follow-up to the Total Lightning Training: Part 1 module and assumes a basic knowledge of total lightning.
 This sub-section focuses on the most common use of total lightning; severe weather decision support.
 This module focuses on the use of lightning jumps for three different events.
 These include a severe wind and hail event as well as a tornadic event.
 The full module includes the safety and additional scenarios sub-sections.

 Total Lightning Training: Part 1: This module introduces the user to total lightning and the source density product provided by NASA SPoRT.

-Tracking Tool basics for total lightning: Quick Guide to applying the Tracking Meteogram Tool to total lightning data in order to look for sharp increases in the trend of flashes and hence precursors to severe weather.
+Tracking Tool basics for total lightning: Quick guide to applying the tracking meteogram tool to total lightning data to look for sharp increases in the trend of flashes and hence precursors to severe weather.

 Can total lightning help with warnings for non-supercell tornadoes?: Review what a non-supercell tornado is and learn how total lightning may be related to non-supercell tornadoes.

 Visualizing the Geostationary Lightning Mapper (GLM) in AWIPS: This module is part of the GOES-R Satellite Foundational Course and covers the Geostationary Lightning Mapper display in AWIPS.